Coperfectly Hopfian Groups and Shape Fibrator's Properties: Acknowledgment

 \section{\bf Acknowledgment}

-I cannot express enough thanks to Robert J. Daverman for his continued support, encouragement, and guidance during this project.
-I would also like to thank Zoran $\check{\textrm{S}}$uni$\acute{\textrm{c}}$ for his valuable suggestions and Susan Hermiller for the useful discussions about the group properties.
+The author cannot express enough thanks to Robert J. Daverman for his continued support, encouragement, and guidance during this project.
+The author would also like to thank Zoran $\check{\textrm{S}}$uni$\acute{\textrm{c}}$ for his valuable suggestions and Susan Hermiller for the useful discussions about the group properties.
+In addition, the author thanks the anonymous reviewer for the helpful suggestions and comments that benefited the paper tremendously.